metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations defines additional annotations to appear on the backup/restore pods.
-- `image_pull_secrets` (Attributes List) ImagePullSecrets allow you to use an image from private repositories and non-dockerhub ones. (see [below for nested schema](#nestedatt--spec--backup--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets allow you to use an image from privaterepositories and non-dockerhub ones. (see [below for nested schema](#nestedatt--spec--backup--image_pull_secrets))
 - `labels` (Map of String) Labels defines additional labels to appear on the backup/restore pods.
 - `managed` (Boolean) Managed defines whether backups are managed by us or the clients.
-- `node_selector` (Map of String) NodeSelector defines which nodes to constrain the pods that run any backup and restore operations to.
+- `node_selector` (Map of String) NodeSelector defines which nodes to constrain the pods thatrun any backup and restore operations to.
-- `object_endpoint` (Attributes) Deprecated: by CouchbaseBackup.spec.objectStore.Endpoint ObjectEndpoint contains the configuration for connecting to a custom S3 compliant object store. (see [below for nested schema](#nestedatt--spec--backup--object_endpoint))
+- `object_endpoint` (Attributes) Deprecated: by CouchbaseBackup.spec.objectStore.EndpointObjectEndpoint contains the configuration for connecting to a custom S3 compliant object store. (see [below for nested schema](#nestedatt--spec--backup--object_endpoint))
-- `resources` (Attributes) Resources is the resource requirements for the backup and restore containers.
+- `resources` (Attributes) Resources is the resource requirements for the backup and restorecontainers.
 Will be populated by defaults if not specified. (see [below for nested schema](#nestedatt--spec--backup--resources))
-- `s3_secret` (String) Deprecated: by CouchbaseBackup.spec.objectStore.secret S3Secret contains the key region and optionally access-key-id and secret-access-key for operating backups in S3.
-This field must be popluated when the 'spec.s3bucket' field is specified for a backup or restore resource.
+- `s3_secret` (String) Deprecated: by CouchbaseBackup.spec.objectStore.secretS3Secret contains the key region and optionally access-key-id and secret-access-key for operating backups in S3.This field must be popluated when the 'spec.s3bucket' field is specifiedfor a backup or restore resource.
-- `selector` (Attributes) Selector allows CouchbaseBackup and CouchbaseBackupRestore resources to be filtered based on labels. (see [below for nested schema](#nestedatt--spec--backup--selector))
+- `selector` (Attributes) Selector allows CouchbaseBackup and CouchbaseBackupRestoreresources to be filtered based on labels. (see [below for nested schema](#nestedatt--spec--backup--selector))
-- `service_account_name` (String) The Service Account to run backup (and restore) pods under.
-Without this backup pods will not be able to update status.
+- `service_account_name` (String) The Service Account to run backup (and restore) pods under.Without this backup pods will not be able to update status.
 - `tolerations` (Attributes List) Tolerations specifies all backup and restore pod tolerations. (see [below for nested schema](#nestedatt--spec--backup--tolerations))
-- `use_iam_role` (Boolean) Deprecated: by CouchbaseBackup.spec.objectStore.useIAM UseIAMRole enables backup to fetch EC2 instance metadata.
-This allows the AWS SDK to use the EC2's IAM Role for S3 access.
-UseIAMRole will ignore credentials in s3Secret.
+- `use_iam_role` (Boolean) Deprecated: by CouchbaseBackup.spec.objectStore.useIAMUseIAMRole enables backup to fetch EC2 instance metadata.This allows the AWS SDK to use the EC2's IAM Role for S3 access.UseIAMRole will ignore credentials in s3Secret.

 <a id="nestedatt--spec--backup--image_pull_secrets"></a>
 ### Nested Schema for `spec.backup.image_pull_secrets`

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?

 <a id="nestedatt--spec--backup--object_endpoint"></a>